-- Only carry the number of passengers for which there are seats. - Do not put vehicle in motion until all passengers are safely seated inside vehicle. - Drivers and passengers must remain seated while the vehicle is in motion. - Always use hand signals to indicate your intent to turn due to the small size and limited visibility of the turn signals on a golf cart. - Golf cart operators should observe all vehicle traffic laws. - If in a jurisdiction that allows golf cart use on public streets and a golf cart lane is available, when making a left hand turn, yield to the through traffic lane and merge into that lane before turning left. - Always turn and look behind the golf cart before backing up. - Avoid sharp turns at maximum speed, and drive straight up and down slopes to reduce the risk of passenger ejections and cart rollover. - Avoid excessive speed, sudden starts, stops, and fast turns. - Pedestrians always have the right of way, whether the cart is driving on the sidewalk or on the road. - Only tow items using golf carts originally designed for towing. - Report any damage or accidents to the operator's supervisor immediately.
+- Only carry the number of passengers for which there are seats. - Do not put vehicle in motion until all passengers are safely seated inside the vehicle. - Drivers and passengers must remain seated while the vehicle is in motion. - Always use hand signals to indicate your intent to turn, due to the small size and limited visibility of the turn signals on a golf cart. - Golf cart operators should observe all vehicle traffic laws. - If your jurisdiction allows golf cart use on public streets and a golf cart lane is available, when making a left-hand turn, yield to the through traffic lane and merge into that lane before turning left. - Always turn and look behind the golf cart before backing up. - Avoid sharp turns at maximum speed, and drive straight up and down slopes to reduce the risk of passenger ejections and cart rollover. - Avoid excessive speed, sudden starts, stops, and fast turns.
+Consider governing the speed of the golf carts and posting lower speed limits in areas where additional caution is necessary.

+- Pedestrians always have the right of way, whether the cart is driving on the sidewalk or on the road. - Only tow items using golf carts originally designed for towing. - Report any damage or accidents to the operator's supervisor immediately.

 After use, never park golf carts where they block emergency entrances or exits, intersections, or normal traffic flow.
 Never leave the key in an unattended golf cart.
-Secure parked carts with a cable and lock or equivalent locking mechanism to prevent theft and unauthorized operation.
+Secure parked carts with a cable and lock or use an equivalent locking mechanism to prevent theft and unauthorized operation.